Kick start your digital preservation journey

 How are successful applications decided?

 A committee comprised of 3-5 archives professionals and Preservica employees will review all applications to make a fair decision.
-Four awards will be distributed the last week of April.
+Four awards will be distributed in May.

 Why has Preservica created this Grant Program?